datacarpentry/astronomy-python/_episodes/04-select.md

 ## Assembling the query

-In Lesson 2 we used the following query to select stars in a polygonal region.
+In Lesson 2 we used the following query to select stars in a polygonal region around a small part of GD-1 with a few simple filters on color and distance (parallax)

 ~~~
 query5_base = """SELECT